-The Pathways Undergraduate Researchers internship is open to rising 1st-, 2nd- or 3rd-year undergraduate students who:
+The Pathways Undergraduate Researchers internship is open to rising 1st-, 2nd- and 3rd-year undergraduate students who:

 Interns from previous years (in SHIP or Pathways Undergrads) may apply to return for a second summer if they meet the above eligibility requirements.
 See section below for application instructions for returning interns.

-Students from racial and ethnic groups traditionally underrepresented in health sciences, persons with disabilities, and persons raised in economically disadvantaged backgrounds are especially encouraged to apply.
+Pathways Undergrads is specifically designed for students from racial and ethnic groups traditionally underrepresented in health sciences, persons with disabilities, and persons raised in economically disadvantaged areas.

 If you don't meet the eligibility requirements, you can find additional scientific research opportunities from Pathways to Science, the Fred Hutch SURP catalog, the Guide to Life Science Careers and the Fred Hutch Summer Undergraduate Research Program.

 During one day each week, interns participate in professional development workshops designed to advance their knowledge and competence in three areas: